2009 Japanese general election: Results

 The DPJ swept the LDP from power in a massive landslide, winning 308 seats (out of a total of 480 seats), while the LDP won only 119 seats - the worst defeat for a sitting government in modern Japanese history.
-This was in marked contrast to the 1993 election, the only other time the LDP has lost an election.
+This was a marked contrast to the 1993 election, the only other time the LDP has been forced into opposition status.
 In that election, the LDP remained by far the largest party in the House with well over 200 seats, despite losing its majority.
 However, in the 2009 election the LDP was nearly 200 seats behind the DPJ.
 Of 83 Koizumi Children who became new LDP representatives in 2005, only 10 were reelected.
-The unprecedented number of urban voters who were won by Koizumi's 2005 landslide mostly abandoned the LDP in this election.
+The unprecedented number of urban voters won by Koizumi's 2005 landslide mostly abandoned the LDP in this election.

 The DPJ won a strong majority in the House of Representatives, thus virtually assuring that Hatoyama would be the next prime minister.
 Under the Constitution, if the House of Representatives and the House of Councilors cannot agree on a choice for prime minister, the choice of the House of Representatives is deemed to be that of the Diet.
 Hatoyama was nominated as prime minister on September 16 and formally appointed later that day by Emperor Akihito.

 However, the DPJ was just short of a majority in the House of Councillors, and fell just short of the 320 seats (a two-thirds majority) needed to override negative votes in the upper chamber.
-Hatoyama was thus forced to form a coalition government with the Social Democratic Party and People's New Party.
+Hatoyama was thus forced to form a coalition government with the Social Democratic Party and People's New Party to obtain a majority.

 There were a number of factors at play in the DPJ's unprecedented success.
-In addition to the unpopularity of LDP politicians and some of its policies, such as medical policies and 2000's neoliberal economic reforms leading to widening income inequality, Japanese politics had seen a declining importance in local support groups (koenkai) which have allowed local LDP politicians in the past to stay in power even if the incumbent prime minister or the LDP was suffering from low approval ratings.
-The DPJ also benefitted from being a large and unified opposition party unlike in the past when the opposition tended to be splintered and lead to vote splitting losses for the opposition; in addition, the Japanese Communist Party, which normally fields candidates in every single district, fielded an historically low number of candidates, leading to a slight increase in votes for the DPJ in single-seat constituencies.
+In addition to the unpopularity of LDP politicians and some of its policies, such as medical policies and 2000's neoliberal economic reforms, leading to widening income inequality, Japanese politics had seen a declining importance in local support groups (koenkai) which had previously allowed local LDP politicians to stay in power even if the incumbent prime minister or the LDP was suffering from low approval ratings.
+The DPJ also benefited from being a large and unified opposition party unlike in the past when the opposition tended to be splintered and lead to vote splitting losses for the opposition; in addition, the Japanese Communist Party, which normally fields candidates in every single district, fielded a historically low number of candidates, leading to a slight increase in votes for the DPJ in single-seat constituencies.